Disclaimer: I do not own Transformers.

-However, his time to wonder over his brother's mood shattered rather dramatically when a blaster shot nailed him in the side of the chest and everything just kinda went to pit.
-Knocked backward with a pained grunt agony burned into Sides' chest as he scrambled, every sense inside him screaming at him to get back on his feet, but if it hadn't of been for Jazz yanking him back by the arm he would have ended up with a rather energon soaked hand stabbed through his helm.
+However, his time to wonder over his brother's mood ended rather dramatically when a blaster shot nailed him in the side of the chest and everything just kind of went to pit.
+Knocked backwards with a pained grunt, agony burned into Sides' chest as he scrambled, every sense inside him screaming at him to get back on his feet, but if it hadn't of been for Jazz yanking him back by the arm he would have ended up with a rather energon-soaked hand stabbed through his helm.

 "Holy frag!"
-He hadn't meant to hiss it over the comm links, but once it was done it was done and a part of him registered the startled voices over the waves, aware of his twin slamming back the wall he had thrown up desperately trying to get a feel for him, but Sideswipe didn't have time to deal with either of that at the moment.
-Because a massive bulk of black and orange and glowing red optics was bull rushing him and the silver mech that had just saved his life—again—he had other things to worry about.
+He hadn't meant to hiss it over the comm links, but once it was done it was done, and a part of him registered the startled voices over the waves, was aware of his twin slamming the wall he had thrown up back down desperately and trying to get a feel for him, but Sideswipe didn't have time to deal with any of that at the moment.
+Because a massive bulk of black and orange and glowing red optics was bull-rushing him and the silver mech that had just saved his life – again – which meant that he had other things to worry about.

-In a twist Sides was on his peds with a snarl before he could blink and with a metallic 'shank' his dueling swords glittered into life.
+In a twist, before he could blink, Sides was on his peds with a snarl, and with a metallic 'shank' his dueling swords glittered into life.

-Vivid blue optics narrowed into slits at the dark chuckle that rose up in the massive black monster before him that skidded to a top at the sight of his blades.
-A part of him was aware of Jazz tense beside him, the saboteur's own blaster drawn, but both of them knew that gun might as well not even be loaded against this mech.
+Vivid blue optics narrowed into slits at the dark chuckle that rose up in the massive black monster before him, skidding to a stop at the sight of his blades.
+A part of him was aware of Jazz tensing beside him, the saboteur's own blaster drawn, but both of them knew that the gun might as well not even be loaded against this mech.

 He put new definition to the word monster, and for Sideswipe to acknowledge something like that was saying something.

 There was a kind of wild emptiness in the burning red optics that made even Sides' armor itch.
 There was nothing sane in that gaze.
-No kind of real thought process went through those optics.
+No kind of real thought process apparent in those optics.
 There was nothing but energon-lust and a twisted sense of hilarity that came from enjoying tearing out sparks.

-Sideswipe had seen those kind of optics before.
+Sideswipe had seen that kind of optics before.

-In his two different kinds of reflections that both belonged to him and then didn't.
+In the two different reflections that both belonged to him and then didn't.